planetarypraxis/smartforests/docs/Using the Atlas CMS.md

-# Using the Atlas CMS
+g# Using the Atlas CMS

 # Signing into the Atlas